Will bacteria grow on granite?

 Yes, granite can crack or chip.
 However this is usually caused by severe settling, excessive impact or abuse.
 Most minor cracks or chipping in natural stone can be repaired by a specialist in the stone renovation business or by a qualified fabricator.

 What is the difference between sanded and unsanded grout?

 Sanded grout is recommended for a joint width greater than 1/8″.
 Use unsanded grout for joints 1/8″ or less in width.

 Marketers contend that quartz surfaces contain 93% quartz.
 However, this number is calculated by weight, not by volume.
 Therefore the true ratio of quartz is approx. 67 – 73%.
 It is also important to note “quartz” refers not only to natural quartz but glass and mirror particles as well.

 Are there granite formations or quarries in the United States?

 Yes, granite can be found across the US including Georgia, North Carolina, Maine, the Dakotas, California and New York just to name a few.

 What is Soapstone and what kind of maintenance does it require?

 Soapstone is quarried like Granite and Marble.
-Its primary components are magnesite, dolomite, chlorite, and talc.
+Its primary components are magnetite, dolomite, chlorite, and talc.
 Talc in soapstone is soft to the touch, which gives the smooth feeling of rubbing a piece of dry soap.
-Thus the name was derived - "Soap" stone.
-For maintenance, Mineral oil should be applied to the stone, which darkens the color and works as a protective sealing layer.
-The mineral oil will need to be re-applied to the stone periodically, especially when the countertops are first installed.
+Thus the name was derived – “Soap” stone.
+For maintenance, mineral oil should be applied to the stone, which darkens the color and works as a protective sealing layer.
+The mineral oil will need to be re-applied to the stone periodically, especially when the counter tops are first installed.
 Over time, a patina will develop and the mineral oil can be applied less often.
 Soapstone will scratch.
 Scratches can be sanded out and re-sealed with mineral oil.